david-bluelink/bluelink_tools/Date Picker/README.md

 	By David Holmes

-  Create A Date Picker Very Easily With Parameters that allow you on update to use a function You can do it by DIV if you have the bluelink.core.js file added
+  Create A Date Picker very easily with parameters that allow you on update to use a function You can do it by DIV if you have the bluelink.core.js file added
   <h3>Dependencies</h3>
   Jquery<br/>